 This section provides details of an example project featuring a cascaded ground source heat pump system fed by a borehole ground array.

-We have provided schematic drawings, example costs and a real-life case study to showcase how a cascaded ground source heat pump system architecture designed by Kensa can effectively meet a high commercial heating and hot water load.
+We have provided a ground source heat pump design with schematic drawings, ground source heat pump installation costs and a real-life case study and ground source heat pump reviews to showcase how a cascaded ground source heat pump system architecture fed by boreholes can effectively meet a high commercial heating and hot water load.

 For more information, call sales on 0845 680 4328.

 Based on the above schematic, Kensa has calculated example costs below to illustrate the upfront finance required and the expected running costs and income generated via the Non-Domestic Renewable Heat Incentive (RHI) over a 20 year period (the duration of the Non Domestic RHI), compared to an LPG system.
 For a bespoke quote please click here.

 |Integral immersion heaters||No (DNO friendly)|

 |Land area required||2000sq/m|

 Total Project Costs, Savings & Returns vs LPG

 | ||Kensa Ground Source Heat Pump & Ground Array||LPG Boiler|